AshleyB1021/AshleyB1021/README.md

 ### Hi there 👋

 - 👋🏽 Hi!
 I'm Ashley
-- 🌱 I’m currently learning Python, CSS, SQL, Tableau, PowerBI and more!
 - 👀 I'm interested in Data Analysis and Data Architechture!
 - 📫 How to reach me: ashleyblake1021@gmail.com
 - 😄 Pronouns: She/Her